studiometa/tailwind-config/docs/plugins/grid.md

 ### `prefix`

 - Type: `String`
-- Default : `'c-'`
+- Default : `''`

 The prefix used by the plugin to prevent conflicts with other classes.
-It defaults to `c-` as this plugin adds **component** classes.
+It defaults to an empty string.

 ## Classes